LiveTL/LiveTL/README.md

 ## Usage

 To build from scratch, execute the following commands in a bash terminal.
 The resulting extension zip file will be in dist/.
+The unpacked extension will be in build/

 ```bash
 git clone https://github.com/KentoNishi/LiveTL.git